limbrapp/cipherpipe/README.md

 ## Dependencies

-If you're using Vault (which is likely, given it's currently the only supported secret storage service), you'll need to make sure it's using the V2 kv secrets engine.
+If you're using Vault, you'll need to make sure it's using the V2 kv secrets engine.

+If you're using 1Password, you'll need [their command-line tool](https://support.1password.com/command-line-getting-started/) installed (v0.4.1 or newer is recommended).

 ## Contributing